Sovereign (British coin): Trade coin (1914–1979)

-Bullion and collectors coin (1979 to present)
+Bullion and collectors coin (1979–present)

 From 1979, the sovereign was issued as a coin for the bullion market, but was also struck by the Royal Mint in proof condition for collectors, and this issuance of proof coins has continued annually.
 In 1985, the Machin portrait of Elizabeth was replaced by one by Raphael Maklouf.
 Striking of bullion sovereigns had been suspended after 1982, and so the Maklouf portrait, struck every year but 1989 until the end of 1997, is seen on the sovereign only in proof condition.
 In 1989, a commemorative sovereign, the first, was issued for the 500th anniversary of Henry VII's sovereign.
 The coin, designed by Bernard Sindall, evokes the designs of that earlier piece, showing Elizabeth enthroned and facing front, as Henry appeared on the old English sovereign.
 The reverse of the 1489 piece depicts a double Tudor rose fronted by the royal arms; a similar design with updated arms graces the reverse of the 1989 sovereign.

 Ian Rank-Broadley designed the fourth bust of Elizabeth to be used on the sovereign, and this went into use in 1998 and was used until 2015.
 Bullion sovereigns began to be issued again in 2000, and this has continued.
 A special reverse design was used in 2002 for the Golden Jubilee, with an adaptation of the royal arms on a shield by Timothy Noad recalling the 19th-century "shield back" sovereigns.
 The years 2005 and 2012 (the latter, Elizabeth's Diamond Jubilee) saw interpretations of the George and Dragon design, the first by Noad, the later by Paul Day.
+Day's design was used for the first strike-on-the-day sovereign which commemorated the jubilee.
 In 2009, the reverse was re-engraved using tools from the reign of George III in the hope of better capturing Pistrucci's design.
 A new portrait of the Queen by Jody Clark was introduced during 2015, and some sovereigns were issued with the new bust.
 The most recent special designs, in 2016 and 2017, were only for collectors.
 The 2016 collector's piece, for Elizabeth's 90th birthday, has a one-year-only portrait of her on the obverse designed by James Butler.
 The 2017 collector's piece returned to Pistrucci's original design of 1817 for the modern sovereign's 200th birthday, with the Garter belt and motto.
 A piedfort was also minted, and the bullion sovereign struck at Llantrisant, though retaining the customary design, was given a privy mark with the number 200.
-For 2022, a reverse design by Noad in honour of the Queen's Platinum Jubilee, depicting his interpretation of the Royal Coat of Arms was used.
+For 2022, a reverse design by Noad in honour of Elizabeth's Platinum Jubilee, depicting his interpretation of the Royal Coat of Arms was used.